caporaso-lab/longitudinal-notebooks/README.md

 # longitudinal-notebooks

-This repository contains example code, an analysis notebook, and example results for the q2-longitudinal plugin.
+This repository contains example code, an [analysis notebook](./notebooks/analysis.ipynb), and example results for the q2-longitudinal plugin.

+See the analysis notebook [here](./notebooks/analysis.ipynb).

 This repository only contains selected examples for the q2-longitudinal plugin.
 For complete tutorials and more information, see https://github.com/qiime2/q2-longitudinal